Because the scriptures weren’t only written to men.

 Okay, lemme point out two things.
 First of all, God technically has no gender.
 God is spirit,

 Yes, by custom we use masculine pronouns for God.
 (Same as, in languages with a formal form of “you,” by custom we use the informal “you” to address God.)
-This was a human practice which God goes along with.
+This was a human custom; one God didn’t discourage.
 Jesus’s point in calling him Father

 While they’re getting over these hangups,